 Restarting Maine’s Economy

-The plan establishes four gradual stages of reopening, the first of which begins on May 1st.
-Designed with input from public health and industry experts, this staged approach will allow Maine businesses to safely open when the time is right, and stay open by following reasonable, practical guidelines to ensure the safety of employees and customers.
+Starting on May 1, 2020, the Restarting Maine’s Economy plan established four gradual and flexible stages of reopening, which were designed in concert with public health experts and with input from industry representatives.
+This approach, which was adjusted when public health circumstances necessitated it, allowed Maine businesses to safely stay open or reopen by following reasonable, practical guidelines to ensure the safety of employees and customers.

-Public health is the foremost factor guiding this process.
-As the Administration gradually eases restrictions on some businesses and activities, it also implements protective protocols, along with broader additional health and safety measures, to protect Maine people.
+Public health remains the foremost factor guiding the Administration’s decision-making in its efforts against COVID-19.
+As the plan enters Stage 4, the Administration may consider and implement further protective protocols, along with broader additional health and safety measures, in order to safeguard the health of Maine people.

 The guiding principles for this approach include:

-Prioritizing Public-Private Collaboration: Opening Maine’s economy depends on close collaboration among businesses, employees, government, and the public to develop, implement, oversee, and accept guidelines and safe practices.
-A new Economic Recovery task force will be appointed to ensure this occurs.
+Prioritizing Public-Private Collaboration: Close collaboration among businesses, employees, government, and the public to develop, implement, oversee, and accept guidelines and safe practices is central to Maine’s continued success in controlling COVID-19.

-Throughout the opening process, Maine CDC epidemiological data, such as case trends and hospitalization rates, as well as health care readiness and capacity, will inform Governor Mills’ decisions on proceeding through the stages and lifting restrictions.
+For the Restarting Maine’s Economy plan, Maine CDC epidemiological data, such as case trends and hospitalization rates, as well as health care readiness and capacity, informed decisions on proceeding through the stages.

 - a downward trajectory of influenza-like illnesses and COVID-like syndromic cases;

 - a downward trajectory of documented cases and newly hospitalized patients; and